 Montgomery College uses the federal government's formula to determine your ability to pay for your education.
 We collect eligibility information on the Free Application for Federal Student Aid (FAFSA) that you submit to the federal processor.
-The formula considers your family income (including your parents' income if you are dependent and your spouse's income if you are independent), the size of your family, the number of family members attending college at least half- time (not including your parents), and other financial information.
+The formula considers your family income (including your parents' income if you are dependent and your spouse's income if you are independent), and other financial information.
 Federal, state, and local taxes paid, social security paid, and an allowance for supporting the family are also factors in determining your Student Aid Index (SAI).
 This amount represents what the formula says your family can contribute to your educational costs.